Atomic battery: History

 In the 1950s and 1960s, this field of research gained significant attention for applications requiring long life power sources.
-In 1954, RCA (Radio Corporation of America), created an atomic battery protoype that produced a current equal to 5μA for small radio receivers and hearing aids .Few years after, in 1961, one of the first documented atomic battery known as radioisotope thermoelectric generator (RTG) was used by NASA in space using Plutonium 238 radioisotope as its fuel.
+In 1954, RCA (Radio Corporation of America), created an atomic battery prototype that produced a current equal to 5μA for small radio receivers and hearing aids.
+A few years after, in 1961, one of the first documented atomic batteries, known as a radioisotope thermoelectric generator (RTG), was used by NASA in space using Plutonium 238 radioisotope as its fuel.

-Nuclear reactor ≠ Atomic battery

-Nuclear reactor and atomic battery, both produce electricity using nuclear energy.
-While a nuclear reactor uses chain reaction a process in which neutrons cause continuous nuclear division to produce electricity, the atomic battery differs by using radioactive decay a process in which alpha particle,beta particle, or electron capture cause spontaneous change in a nucleus.

 Thermal conversion

 Thermionic conversion

-A thermionic converter consists of a hot electrode, which thermionically emits electrons over a space-charge barrier to a cooler electrode, producing a useful power output.
-Caesium vapor is used to optimize the electrode work functions and provide an ion supply (by surface ionization) to neutralize the electron space charge.
+A thermionic converter (TEC) consists of a hot electrode, which thermionically emits electrons over a space-charge barrier to a cooler electrode, producing a useful power output.
+Caesium vapor is commonly used to optimize the electrode work functions and provide an ion supply (by surface ionization) to neutralize the electron space charge.
+However, it is still in experimental stage and not fully used for commercial purpose due to low efficiency and power density, low work function, and high temperature enduring material limitations.

 Thermoelectric conversion

 Radioisotope-powered cardiac pacemaker being developed by the Atomic Energy Commission, circa 1967.

-A radioisotope thermoelectric generator (RTG) uses thermocouples.
+A radioisotope thermoelectric generator (RTG) produces electricity through the Seebeck effect using thermocouples.
 Each thermocouple is formed from two wires of different metals (or other materials).
 A temperature gradient along the length of each wire produces a voltage gradient from one end of the wire to the other; but the different materials produce different voltages per degree of temperature difference.
 By connecting the wires at one end, heating that end but cooling the other end, a usable, but small (millivolts), voltage is generated between the unconnected wire ends.
-In practice, many are connected in series (or in parallel) to generate a larger voltage (or current) from the same heat source, as heat flows from the hot ends to the cold ends.
+In practice, many thermocouples are connected in series (or in parallel) to generate a larger voltage (or current) from the same heat source, while heat flows from the hot ends to the cold ends.
 Metal thermocouples have low thermal-to-electrical efficiency.
-However, the carrier density and charge can be adjusted in semiconductor materials such as bismuth telluride and silicon germanium to achieve much higher conversion efficiencies.
+However, the carrier density and charge can be adjusted in semiconductor materials such as bismuth telluride and silicon–germanium to achieve much higher conversion efficiencies.
+Ayodele, Luta, and Kahn mention RTG's wide use as a result of its "absence of toxic residuals, compact, extremely reliable, simple, independent of position, scalable, running silently, and practically maintenance free" (Ayodele, Luta, and Kahn 4422).
+On the other hand, one of RTG's limitations is its low efficiency.
+Despite being developed by NASA, it is currently not used for commercial purposes, but rather for space mission and defense projects.

-Thermophotovoltaic conversion
+Thermophotovoltaic energy conversion

 Thermophotovoltaic (TPV) cells work by the same principles as a photovoltaic cell, except that they convert infrared light (rather than visible light) emitted by a hot surface, into electricity.
-Thermophotovoltaic cells have an efficiency slightly higher than thermoelectric couples and can be overlaid on thermoelectric couples, potentially doubling efficiency.
-The University of Houston TPV Radioisotope Power Conversion Technology development effort is aiming at combining thermophotovoltaic cells concurrently with thermocouples to provide a 3- to 4-fold improvement in system efficiency over current thermoelectric radioisotope generators.
+However, it is still in experimental stage and not fully used for commercial purpose due to insufficient efficiency and power density, high material cost, and incompatible scalability, longevity, and reliability (Datas et al.)